Minimal Intervention Shared Control with Guaranteed Safety under Non-Convex Constraints: Introduction

-\glsresetall{} Another crucial component of effective assistive control is ensuring safety through strict constraint satisfaction.
-These constraints arise from diverse sources, including physical limitations (e.g., actuator bounds or robot configurations), environmental considerations (e.g., obstacle avoidance), and task-specific demands (e.g., precise manipulation in activities like pouring~\cite{kronhardt2023understandingsharedcontrolassistive}).
-The reliability and effectiveness of shared control approaches, along with user trust, can be compromised when these constraints are not strictly met.
-Traditional methods such as \gls{mpc} and \gls{cbf} offer mechanisms to enforce these constraints, yet each comes with inherent limitations. \gls{mpc} can become infeasible near constraint boundaries, prompting the use of soft constraints or adaptive horizons~\cite{8643740,8651894,7317796,10202565,broad2019highlyparallelizeddatadrivenmpc}, which may weaken safety and increase computational load~\cite{electronics13081442}. \gls{cbf}-based methods rely on barrier functions that are either hand-crafted or learned~\cite{10156043,robey2020learningcontrolbarrierfunctions,dawson2021safenonlinearcontrolusing}, but often lack formal guarantees and scale poorly to non-convex or state-input-constrained settings~\cite{9453404,srinivasan2020synthesiscontrolbarrierfunctions}.
-Meanwhile, learning-based methods~\cite{losey2021learninglatentactionscontrol,10015627} offer context-aware assistance but often lack constraint guarantees and generalization beyond training data.
-Despite these advancements, a unified framework that ensures strict constraint satisfaction, preserves user intent, and remains computationally efficient is still lacking.
-Addressing these limitations is crucial for developing more reliable shared control systems that enhance safety and increase user trust.
+\glsresetall{} Equally important is strict constraint satisfaction, which arises from physical limitations (\eg actuator bounds or robot configurations), environmental considerations (\eg obstacle avoidance), and task-specific demands~\cite{10802533} (\eg precise manipulation in activities like pouring~\cite{kronhardt2023understandingsharedcontrolassistive}).
+When these constraints are not strictly met, safety, feasibility, task success, and user trust can be compromised.
+Methods such as \gls{mpc} and \glspl{cbf} can enforce constraints, but in practice often require tuning of horizon length or slack penalties~\cite{8643740,8651894,7317796,10202565,broad2019highlyparallelizeddatadrivenmpc} and barrier-function design (hand-crafted or learned)~\cite{10156043,robey2020learningcontrolbarrierfunctions,dawson2021safenonlinearcontrolusing}, and may be difficult to implement reliably under strict non-convex state constraints and bounded control inputs~\cite{9453404,srinivasan2020synthesiscontrolbarrierfunctions}.
+Learning-based assistance can be context-aware~\cite{losey2021learninglatentactionscontrol,10015627}, but typically lacks hard guarantees beyond training data.
+These limitations motivate a unified framework that preserves user intent while providing strict constraint satisfaction and recursive feasibility without extensive tuning in such settings.

-To address these limitations, we propose a \gls{A} framework that guarantees constraint satisfaction while supporting—rather than overriding—the user.
-At its core, our approach ensures infinite-horizon safety by leveraging a \gls{cis}, enabling real-time, constraint-aware assistance without relying on multi-step predictive planning.
-The framework also addresses a structured class of non-convex safe sets--specifically, those representable as the complement of a finite union of convex polytopic unsafe sets.
-It is validated through the most extensive user study to date in shared control, evaluating both user experience and task performance.
+To address these limitations, we propose a \gls{A} framework that ensures recursive feasibility and safety by leveraging \glspl{cis}, enabling online, constraint-aware assistance via a single-step optimization.
+It also addresses a structured class of non-convex safe sets--specifically, those representable as the complement of a finite union of convex polytopic unsafe sets.